-In a world that stigmatizes sexual orientation and gender identity, disclosure, or being "out," presents both risks and opportunities.
+In a world that stigmatizes LGBT individuals, disclosure, or being "out," presents both risks and opportunities.
 While being out has been shown to be a positive protective factor for mental health, those who come out risk the very real possibility of rejection by friends, family members, and others as well as the possibility of losing their job and housing.
-The LGBT older adult participants range from those who disclosed their LGBT identity as young people in the 1930's to those who have come out as 90 year olds.
+The LGBT older adult participants range from those who disclosed their LGBT identity as young people in the 1930's to those who have come out as 90-year-olds.
 Some have identified only to themselves and will only allow their sexual orientation or gender identity to be known upon their death.
 Others never plan to reveal their sexual orientation or gender identity.

 The LGBT older adult participants are most likely to be out to their best friend (92%), followed by their children (85%), sisters (81%), brothers (80%), mother (66%), and father (54%).
 They are least likely to be out to their grandparents (27%).
 In terms of the broader community, about two-thirds are out to their current or previous supervisor (69%), at least one neighbor (66%), and to their faith communities (73%).
-While 79% of the LGBT older adults are out to their primary physician, 21% of LGBT older adults are not, which can have adverse health consequences.
+While 79% of the LGBT older adult participants are out to their primary physician, 21% of LGBT older adults are not, which can have adverse health consequences.

 On a scale of 1 to 4 (4 represents more likely to disclose one's sexual orientation or gender identity), on average the level of disclosure is 3.5 for LGBT older adults.
-Levels of disclosure for distinct LGBT older adult groups are: lesbians (3.6), bisexual women, (3.2), gay men (3.5), bisexual men (3.0), and transgender older adults (3.3).
-Lesbians and gay men are more likely to disclose their sexual orientation than bisexual women or men respectively, even after adjusting for socio-demographic characteristics (age, income, and education).
-Transgender older adults are less likely to disclose their feel positive about belonging to the LGBT community gender identity or sexual orientation than non-transgender older adults, even after taking into consideration differences in sociodemographic characteristics.
+Levels of disclosure for distinct LGBT older adult groups are: lesbians (3.6), bisexual women, (3.2), gay men (3.5), bisexual men feel positive about belonging to the LGBT community